- Barcelona for cruise passengers

-- Selected places in Barcelona and the Parc de la Ciutadella
+- Central squares of Barcelona and the Parc de la Ciutadella

 - Other useful information

-With more than 1,6 million inhabitants, Barcelona is the capital of the autonomous region of Catalonia.
-Spain's second largest city is the political, cultural and economic center of the area.
-Barcelona offers its guests a multitude of sights, all of which are easy to discover "on your own".
-And, no other Spanish city offers so many UNESCO World Heritage Sites in such a small area as the Catalan port city.
+With approximately 1,63 million inhabitants, Barcelona is the capital of the autonomous region of Catalonia.
+Spain's second largest city is the political, cultural and economic center of the region.
+Barcelona offers its guests a variety of sights, all of which are easy to discover "on your own".
+And no other Spanish city offers so many UNESCO World Heritage Sites in such a small area as the Catalan port city.